louislam/vestacp-crossover-adminlte/README.md

 ## Installation

+### Before you go
+1. Tested on Version: 0.9.8 (Release: 15) ONLY
+2. Make sure make a backup.

 ### (Option 1) For someone who don't know what is Bower:

 1. Go to "Download Page" (https://github.com/louislam/vestacp-crossover-adminlte/releases), click "build.zip";